nhorro/videoanalytics/source/intro.rst

 ============

 This is a library to explore algorithms that extract information from video with focus on fast prototyping.
-It is organized as a library of ready to use components and two paradigms to integrate them into fully-fledged services.
+It is organized as a collection of ready-to-use components and a paradigm to integrate them into fully-fledged services.

 But before entering into the library details, let's try to define what is the motivation behind analyzing video.